 Never ending

-Open all day and night
+Open day and night

 Quantum field